What is Digestion?

 What are the Digestive Problems?

-Basically digestive problems are any abnormal changes in the process of digestion and absorption via the digestive system.
+Basically, digestive problems are any abnormal changes in the process of digestion and absorption via the digestive system.

-Digestive problems are widely spread problems; almost 50% of people in US complain from one sign or symptom that is related to a digestive problem anytime in their life.
+Digestive problems are widely spread problems; almost 50% of people in the US complain from one sign or symptom that is related to a digestive problem anytime in their life.

 Many digestive conditions are included in the term digestive problems; starting from indigestion, irritable bowel syndrome, diarrhea, and constipation to Crohn’s disease, ulcerative colitis, and colon cancer.

 Many factors may contribute to the digestive problems etiology; following are the most important:

 - Stress: Any type of stress can cause digestive problems; physical stress, mental stress, and emotional stress